painghtoonaing/aws_exam_practice_simulator/README.md

 5. Navigate between questions using "Previous" and "Next" buttons
 6. Track your progress using the statistics in the header

-### Question Management
+### Question Management & Backup/Restore

-The application includes a powerful question management tool:
+The application includes a powerful question management tool with backup/restore capabilities:

 1. Click the "Question Manager" button in the sidebar
 2. Browse, search, and edit existing questions